Jatin-AI-ML/Jatin-AI-ML/README.md

                                                            👋 Hi, I’m @Jatin Prashar

-- 👀 I’m interested in ...
-Robotics and Innovation
+                                                     💻 Aspiring Software Enginner [ AI & ML ]

-- 🌱 I’m currently learning ...
-AI & ML
+- 👀 I’m interested in Robotics and Innovation
-- 💞️ I’m looking to collaborate on ...Linkdin- Jatin Prashar
+- 🌱 I’m currently learning AI & ML and Robotics
-- 📫 How to reach me ...
-Email- jatinprashar010799@gmail.com
+- 📫 How to reach me Jatinprashar010799@gmail.com
 - 😄 Pronouns: ...PrasharTech
 - ⚡ Fun fact: ...PrasharTech is so innovative, even the robots are asking for his coding tips!
 At this rate, they might just hand him the keys of future!